prathimacode-hub/Dev-Mint/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: This template will help in creating a bug report for the project
+about: This issue template will help in reporting a bug in this project
 title: ''
 labels: ''
 assignees: ''

 ---

-name: Bug Report
+name: "Bug Report"
 description: Report a bug you found
-title: "[Bug Project Title here] "
+title: "[Bug Project Title here]"
 labels: "bug"
 body:
   - type: markdown